ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Certificate Renewal

-TFW and TEE device certificates are expected to be long lived, longer than the lifetime of a device.
+TEE device certificates are expected to be long lived, longer than the lifetime of a device.
 A TAM certificate usually has a moderate lifetime of 2 to 5 years.
 A TAM should get renewed or rekeyed certificates.
 The root CA certificates for a TAM, which are